hwchen/keyring-rs/README.md

 ## Examples

-The keychain-rs project contains a sample application: a command-line interface to the keychain in `cli.rs` in the examples directory.
+The keychain-rs project contains a sample application (`cli`) and a sample library (`ios`).

+The application is a command-line interface to the keychain.
 This can be a great way to explore how the library is used, and it allows experimentation with the use of different service names, usernames, and targets.
 When run in "singly verbose" mode (-v), it outputs the retrieved credentials on each `get` run.
 When run in "doubly verbose" mode (-vv), it also outputs any errors returned.
 This can be a great way to see which errors result from which conditions on each platform.

+The sample library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness such as the one found in [this project](https://github.com/brotskydotcom/rust-on-ios).
+While the library can be compiled and linked to on macOS as well, doing so doesn't provide any advantages over using standard Rust tests.

 ## Dev Notes